 - The August 17, 2017 episode has spawned several memes, both from the case itself, which involved the theft of Yu-Gi-Oh! cards, to Amy Schumer making a surprise appearance in the audience.
 It has to be seen to be believed.

 - The episode involving an argument between two individuals over Guacamole has become this.

 - An episode where a woman was suing her date, a Twitch streamer who was live streaming the date, for invasion of privacy has spawned memes and discussions.

 - Nightmare Fuel: The earthquake in one episode.
 It's real (not staged), it comes out of nowhere, and even the tough-as-nails Judge Judy leaves the courtroom.

 - No Such Thing as Bad Publicity:

-- As stated by the judge herself during a case, "I really don't need you [the winning plaintiff] to approve of me.
+- As stated by Judge Judy herself during a case:"I really don't need you [the winning plaintiff] to approve of me.
 10 million people approve of me.
 There are a lot of people who watch that don't approve of me.
 I don't care as long as they watch."